Washington State enforces penalties on annual reconciliation nonfilers

 - Aerospace product development

 To reduce the risk of such penalties being assessed, businesses should strongly consider filing the annual reconciliation, and pay any tax due, by Oct.
 31st.
-Accordingly, the annual reconciliation for calendar year 2015 is due no later than Oct.
-31, 2016.
+Accordingly, the annual reconciliation for the previous calendar year is due no later than Oct.
+31 of the current year.
 A copy of the Washington business and occupation tax Annual Reconciliation of Apportionable Income form is available here.